vishalarun06/Derivatives-Lab/README.md

 3.   **Implied Volatility**
 Solves for implied volatility of a stock based on a given market price of an option

-4.   **Delta-Hedging Simulation**
-Simulates a delta hedging strategy for holding a short/long position on a call/put option Visualises the P&L of the hedged portfolio against an unhedged position Compares the simulated stock price path against the strike price
+4.   **Delta-Hedging vs Gamma-Hedging Simulation** Simulates a delta hedging strategy for holding a short/long position on a call/put option Simulates a gamma hedging strategy for holding a short/long position on a call/put option Visualises the P&L of the 2 hedged portfolios against an unhedged position Compares the simulated stock price path against the strike price

 ## 3. Installation